Here’s how working in a residential mining community can help advance your mining career.

 Commitment makes a good impression

-Being active in your community not only gets you noticed it also makes a good impression.
+Being active in your community not only gets you noticed but it also makes a good impression.
 It says a lot about who you are as a person, what your priorities are, and what qualities you possess.

 The reason so many people who work in mining want FIFO roles is because it allows them to stay nearer their existing community and family networks in the city during their home swing – even if their away swing is quite disruptive to “normal” life.